 Dr. Wolfe holds a Bachelor of Science degree in Biochemistry (magna cum laude) from the College of Charleston, earned his doctorate in Biochemistry and Biophysics from the University of Minnesota, and performed research as a post-doctoral and Lenfant Biomedical fellow at the National Institutes of Health.
 He has published and presented original research and has authored numerous white papers and proposals that have lead to the development of several advanced technologies.
 Dr. Wolfe currently holds a DoD Top Secret SCI clearance.

-Engineering, Testing & Evaluation Team Lead
+Engineering, Test & Evaluation Division Director

 Prior to joining VT-ARC, Mr. DiFrancisco was a Principal in Booz Allen Hamilton’s Cyber Technology Center of Excellence focused on developing and managing Cyber Technology-related business with Intelligence Community customers.
 Earlier in his 25-year Booz Allen career, Mike focused on network & communications systems support to DoD customers, serving as Program Manager and Lead Systems Engineer on several large programs.
 Mr. DiFrancisco received a B.S. degree in Electrical Engineering from Penn State in 1984 and a M.S. from George Washington University in 1991.